MiroMuro/The-bookinator/README.md

 # Book-App frontend

 Front end for a React web-app made by me.
-My main motivation for creating this was to learn Tailwind and graphQL. <br/> This app has authentication.
+My main motivation for creating this was to learn Tailwind and graphQL. <br/>

+# Features
+This app has user authentication.
 An authenticated user has more access to the app than an unauthenticated one.
-Below are the possible actions of both <br/>
+Below are the possible actions of both. <br/>

 UNAUTHENTICATED
 - Browse and filter Books by genre